 Your solicitor will be protecting your interests only.

-This publication is intended as a simple guide, and is not intended as legal advice.
+This publication is intended as a simple guide.
+It is not, and must not be taken to be, legal advice.
+For legal advice please consult a solicitor.
 While every care has been taken to ensure the accuracy of the information contained in this publication, the ACT Law Society does not make any representations or warranty as to the accuracy of the material in the publication.
 The publication has been written according to the applicable laws in Australia relevant to a resident of the Australian Capital Territory as at September 2011.